vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-65. A wise man shall not do anything with any un- wise man.
-This has been said by the Lord in the Pancha- ratra Sastra, also by Mana and others.
+65. A wise man shall not do anything with any unwise man.
+This has been said by the Lord in the Pancharatra Sastra, also by Mana and others.

 </details>